youshido-php/GraphQLFilesBundle/README.md

-# API Images Bundle
+# GraphQL Files Bundle

-Symfony bundle for easy implementation images to your GraphQL API (bundle with GraphQL implementation and its documentation is [here](https://github.com/Youshido/GraphQLBundle)).
+Symfony bundle for easy implementation images and files to your GraphQL API (bundle with GraphQL implementation and its documentation is [here](https://github.com/Youshido/GraphQLBundle)).
 Bundle provides `UploadImageMutation`:
 ``` graphql
 mutation {
   uploadImage(field: "image") {